 Koto (琴, 箏)

 Regarded as Japan’s national instrument, the Koto is a large plucked zither similar to the Chinese Guzheng.
-It’s fascinating the Koto remained an instrument of the Japanese Imperial Court for a long period of time since it first appeared during the Nara period (710-794).
+It’s fascinating the Koto remained an instrument of the Japanese Imperial Court for a long period since it first appeared during the Nara period (710-794).

 This changed in the 17th century when one of the court’s Koto musicians decided to teach Koto to a blind musician by the name of Yatsuhashi Kengyo.
 Yatsuhashi is credited for developing a new style of Koto and expanding the repertoire beyond the limited selection of songs.
 He is now known as the “Father of Modern Koto.”